Mount Cottrell: History

 Mount Cottrell Post Office opened on 1 January 1866, closed in 1895, reopened in 1902 and closed again in 1958.

 Mount Cottrell massacre

 The Mount Cottrell massacre was a reprisal killing for squatter Charles Franks and his convict shepherd Thomas Flinders by Aboriginal people.
 Around 10 Wathaurong people were murdered at Mt Cottrell by 17 settlers armed with muskets on 16 July 1836.

+Residential development

+The first residential subdivision in the area, Chartwell Estate, was established in 1957 on the corner of Boundary Road and Downing Street.
+Blocks were sold sight unseen to English migrants, and in a bid to attract them, the estate was named after Chartwell (Winston Churchill's country house) and streets were given distinctly English names.
+Only a handful of houses were ever built, due to the remote location and lack of basic infrastructure.

+Much of the southern section of Mount Cottrell lies within Melbourne's urban growth boundary and is zoned for urban growth.
+Residential development of the locality began in the early 2020s, with the area between Leakes Road and the Regional Rail Link the first to be built up.